ulule/makroud/README.md

 even if you are every careful and vigilant. **However,** development is super easy and straightforward since it doesn't relies on code generation.

-Makroud isn't a migration tools, and doesn't inspects the database to define the application data model since there is no code generation.
-It's important to have Active Record that are synchronized with your data model in your database.
+Makroud isn't a migration tools and it doesn't inspects the database to define the application data model _(since there is no code generation)_.
+It's **really** important to have Active Record that are synchronized with your data model in your database.

-It also support simple associations with preloading.
+It also support simple associations _(one, many)_ with preloading.

 Under the hood, it relies on three components: